A characterization of normal 3-pseudomanifolds with at most two singularities: Preliminaries

-\begin{lemma}[\cite{BasakSwartz}] Let $\Delta$ be a normal three-dimensional pseudomanifold and suppose $\tau$ is a missing tetrahedron in $\Delta.$ If for every vertex $x \in \tau$ the missing triangle formed by the other three vertices separates the link of $x,$ then $\Delta$ was formed using handle addition or connected sum. \end{lemma}
+\begin{lemma}[\cite{BasakSwartz}] Let $K$ be a normal $3$-dimensional pseudomanifold, and suppose $\tau$ is a missing tetrahedron in $K.$ If for every vertex $x \leq \tau$, the missing triangle formed by the other three vertices separates the link of $x,$ then $K$ is formed using either a handle addition or a connected sum. \end{lemma}